wutongliuxue/SE2250B-Phase-3/README.md

 9. Move the basement into the outside map
 10. Three outside maps are established in order to switch characters
 11. Player can switch different character, new UI is established
+12. Fix the basement without a roof error
+13. Import new female character into the game